-- Education will be promoted in elementary, middle, and high schools based on their courses of study, to teach about water cycles in individual stages of development and increase understanding of sound water cycle. - As educational tools, materials will be prepared and updated in accordance with the regional distinctive properties, including collections of case studies and manuals on practical education about the water cycle and supplemental materials related to the water cycle that can be used in school education.
+- Education on the water cycle will be promoted in elementary schools, lower secondary schools and upper secondary schools based on the National Curriculum Standards, giving consideration to the developmental stages of the students to increase understanding of sound water cycle. - As educational tools, materials will be prepared and updated in accordance with the regional distinctive properties, including collections of case studies and manuals on practical education about the water cycle and supplemental materials related to the water cycle that can be used in school education.
 Efforts will be made to develop an environment in which those in the field in school education can carry out active and continual efforts in this area.